Derbyshire Young Carers Support Service

 Derbyshire Carers Association

-Derbyshire County Council pay Derbyshire Carers Association (DCA) to provide support services for young carers in Derbyshire.
+Derbyshire County Council and the NHS pay Derbyshire Carers Association (DCA) to provide support services for young carers in Derbyshire.
 If you're a young carer the Young Carer Service can offer:

 - someone you can talk to in confidence when you need it